 When my luggage didn’t make it with me to Guatemala last August, I wasn’t thrilled.
 It was my second time in Guatemala, and my second time dealing with lost luggage there.
-Not ideal, and when the Interjet personnel on the ground failed to located it, I was irate.
+Not ideal, and when the Interjet personnel on the ground failed to locate it, I was irate.

-While waiting for news, I took my fury to the Internet.
-I turned to Twitter as escape valve, and wrote that Interjet had lost my backpack and couldn’t tell me where it was, tagging the airline.
+While waiting for news, I took my fury to the internet.
+I turned to Twitter as an escape valve, and wrote that Interjet had lost my backpack and couldn’t tell me where it was, tagging the airline.
 Within a couple of minutes, I had a DM from a representative asking me for flight info.
 In less than half an hour, I got a call letting me know where my bag was, and when I could expect it.
 Cue sigh of relief.

-Interjet told me, during our exchange, that a former passenger was so persistent in his Twitter campaign when his flight was cancelled that he got a new flight and a partial refund to boot.
+Interjet told me, during our exchange, that a former passenger was so persistent in his Twitter campaign when his flight was canceled that he got a new flight and a partial refund to boot.

 Last but not least, Twitter can be an endless stream of daydreaming material.
-From budget travel bloggers, to tourism boards, to photographers, there are countless Twitter accounts with advice, images and inspirational quotes (if that’s your jam) related to travel.
+From budget travel bloggers, to tourism boards, to photographers, there are countless Twitter accounts with advice, images, and inspirational quotes (if that’s your jam) related to travel.

 Don’t know where to start?
-Check out some lists for travel Twitter accounts to follow, from Lonely Planet authors, to travel bloggers, to travel photography.
+Check out some lists for travel Twitter accounts to follow, from Lonely Planet authors to travel bloggers to travel photography.
 Get ready for some heavy wanderlust, in just a few words.